-With the penalty-assessment phase of the Affordable Care Act’s employer mandate in place as of January 1 2015, companies in certain industries must be paying attention.
-Managing their penalty risk is crucial because consequences for not meeting the coverage mandate of the new health law will be real.
-And those IRS penalties are rising from year to year.
+The penalty-assessment phase of the Affordable Care Act’s employer mandate has been in place as of January 1 2015 and enforcement started towards the end of 2017: high time for US companies to pay attention.
+Managing their penalty risk is crucial because consequences for not meeting the coverage mandate of the Affordable Care Act is real.
+And those IRS penalties rise from year to year.

-- For calendar year 2015, the per-employee penalty for not offering any coverage to eligible employees went from $2,000 to $2,084.
+- For calendar year 2018, the per-employee penalty for not offering any coverage to eligible employees went from $2,084 in 2015 to $2,320.
 You’ll hear this assessment referred to as the sledgehammer penalty.

-- For calendar year 2015, the per-employee penalty for offering coverage that is not deemed affordable or which does not meet the ACA standard of minimum value went from $3,000 to $3,126.
+- For calendar year 2018, the per-employee penalty for offering coverage that is not deemed affordable or which does not meet the ACA standard of minimum value went from $3,126 in 2015 to $3,480.
 This assessment is also known as the tack hammer penalty.

 ACA exposure is greatest for companies where: